 - Impact to agency

-All incident response teams should utilize this schema when reporting incidents to the US-CERT.
+All incident response teams should utilize this schema when reporting incidents to the National Cybersecurity and Communications Integration Center (NCCIC).
+NCCIC serves as the central reporting point for all federal information security incidents, required by FISMA, and designated in OMB M06-19 (available from whitehouse.gov).
 Depending on the criticality of the incident, it is not always feasible to gather all the information prior to reporting.
 In this case, incident response teams should continue to report information as it is collected.

 Federal Agency Incident Categories